Generating functions for fixed points of the Mullineux map: The Mullineux Map, -cores and -weights

 A \emph{rim e-hook} of $\lambda$ is $e$ consecutive boxes in the rim which, when removed, leave a Young diagram of a partition.
 Given a partition $\lambda \vdash n$, there is a unique partition $\lambda_{(e)}$, called the $e$-core of $\lambda$, and obtained by removing rim $e$-hooks from $\lambda$ until none remain.
 The number of such hooks removed is called the $e$-weight $w$ of $\lambda$, so $\lambda_{(e)} \vdash n-ew$.
 This is all described in \cite{JamesKerberbook}.
 In \cite[Bijection 2]{GarvanKimStantonCranksandtcores} there is a bijection between $e$-core partitions and vectors $\vec{n}=(n_0,n_1, \ldots, n_{e-1}) \in \mathbb{Z}^e$ where $\sum_{i=0}^{e-1}n_i=0$.
 Given the vector $\vec{n}$, the corresponding $e$-core is a partition of

-The $e$-weight can be obtained by subtracting \eqref{eq: weightofpcorefornvector} from $\sum_{j}a_j$ and dividing by $e$.
+The $e$-weight can be obtained by subtracting \eqref{eq: weightofpcorefornvector} from $\sum_{j}\lambda_j$ and dividing by $e$.

-Bessonrodt and Olsson worked out how to determine $\vec{n}$ directly from the Mullineux symbol of a Mullineux fixed point (they state it for $p$ an odd prime but the proof works for any $e$).
+Bessenrodt and Olsson worked out how to determine $\vec{n}$ directly from the Mullineux symbol of a Mullineux fixed point (they state it for $p$ an odd prime but the proof works for any $e$).

 \begin{proposition}\cite[p.
-235]{BessendrodtOlssonOnResidueSymbols} Suppose $\lambda \vdash n$ with $m_e(\lambda)=\lambda$, $e$-core $\lambda_{(e)}$ and $G_p(\lambda)$ is as in \eqref{eq: MullSymbolforfixedpoint}.
+235]{BessendrodtOlssonOnResidueSymbols} Suppose $\lambda \vdash n$ with $m_e(\lambda)=\lambda$, $e$-core $\lambda_{(e)}$ and $G_e(\lambda)$ is as in \eqref{eq: MullSymbolforfixedpoint}.
 Then the vector $\vec{n}$ corresponding to $\lambda_{(e)}$ is:

 \end{proposition}

 \begin{remark} It is clear from \eqref{eq:njfromMullSym} that $\vec{n}$, and thus $\lambda_{(e)}$, depends only on the set of nonzero residues mod $e$ of the $a_i$.
 The $a_i$ which are divisible by $e$ (and hence even with $\epsilon_i=0$), do not contribute to $\vec{n}.$ \end{remark}